Here are 111 ideas (actually, 305! 🙂 for Growth Hacking (GH).

 Many GH methods are deceitful.
 Many large startups (and some very large companies) were started with these tricks.
 I’m writing about those and I’ll post about that some day.
 I am not encouraging you to spam people.
 That annoys people, hurts your brand, and wastes your time and money.
 The best path is to build a solid, useful product or service and use GH to let your audience know about it.

-- Helvijs Smoteks in the Netherlands also has a list of 128 growth hacking tips.
+- 128 growth hacking tips by Helvijs Smoteks in the Netherlands.
 His list includes details on technical implementation.

-- If you made a list of growth hacking methods, let me know.
+So the current total is 115+128+42+20 = 305 growth hacking tips.
+If you made a list of growth hacking methods, let me know and I’ll add you.

 Who should be in charge of GH?
 As you can see below, it’s not just a marketing issue.
 The growth hacker must be able to implement technical changes.
 And she can’t be just a manager (and definitely not a project manager: nobody listens to project managers).
-The growth hacker must have a director title, be in the engineering team, and have the CEO/CTO’s authority to require other teams to make changes. (“You will implement the following changes within five work days.”)
-GH is critical to the success of the company.
+The growth hacker must have the CEO/CTO’s authority to require other teams to make changes (“You will implement the following changes within five work days.
+Or I’ll fire you. — Love, your CEO.”)

 If you have ideas, use the Comments box at the bottom to add to this list.